Batavian Navy: Surrender in the Vlieter

 Meanwhile, things had gotten out of hand on Washington.
-The crew stormed the quarter deck, threatened the officers, declared that they would refuse orders to fight, and even started to throw ammunition overboard.
+The crew stormed the quarterdeck, threatened the officers, declared that they would refuse orders to fight, and even started to throw ammunition overboard.
 Instead of repressing this mutiny, Story signaled the captains of the other ships aboard for a council of war.
 He told the assembled captains of the ongoing mutiny, and told them that he would be unable to make his ship take part in the fight.
 Many of the other captains then told of similar problems on their own ships, equally preventing their ships from taking part in the impending battle.
 The council of war therefore unanimously decided to surrender the fleet, making it clear that they did not hand it over, as Mitchell had demanded, but gave in to superior power, and considered themselves prisoners of war.
 The captains Van Capellen and de Jong were again sent out to convey the message to Admiral Mitchell.

 At the news of the surrender the crews burst out in an orgy of joy and mayhem.
 Batavian flags were mutilated and trampled; known Patriot sympathizers molested (one was even thrown overboard from Embuscade), and generally the riots that had occurred at Saldanha Bay were repeated, until the British restored order.
 Mitchell took over the ships, had the prince's flag hoisted, and had the ships sailed over to England, mostly with their own crews and officers.
 Most of the crew members, being Scandinavian and German mercenaries, went into British service, as did some of the officers.
 Everybody the Batavian authorities could put their hands on (some officers returned voluntarily) were arrested and brought before a Hoge Zeekrijgsraad.
 Rear-Admiral Story and captains Van Braam and Van Capellen remained abroad.
 They were tried in absentia, just like Capt.
 Kolff, who managed to escape from prison.
 Most received severe sentences.
 Story was sentenced to death by decapitation; captains Van Braam, Van Capellen, and Kolff to death by firing squad.
 As they were outside the reach of Batavian justice, this amounted to perpetual banishment.
 Those still alive in 1813 were pardoned by the former Erfprins, future king William I in his capacity of "Sovereign Prince" of the Netherlands.